xamarin/xamarin-forms-samples/XAML/MarkupExtensions/README.md

 - xamarin
 urlFragment: xaml-markupextensions
 ---
-# Markup Extensions
+# Markup Extensions in Xamarin.Forms XAML

-This sample demonstrates how to use the various XAML markup extensions and how to create your own.
+This sample demonstrates how to use the various XAML markup extensions in Xamarin.Forms, and how to create your own.

 For more information about this code, see the article [XAML Markup Extensions](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/xaml/markup-extensions/).